Giantpizzahead/personal-website/_posts/2024-03-31-atomic-habits-summary.md

 	- Desire initiates.
 Pleasure sustains.
 - Hope declines with experience and is replaced by acceptance.
 	- One reason why we continuously want the latest tips/tricks.

+## Criticisms of Atomic Habits

+June 2024: This brief addendum addresses when the concepts covered in the book aren't very useful, can't be applied directly, or are just plain wrong.
+It draws from my personal experiences since reading the book, the relevant [If Books Could Kill](https://www.buzzsprout.com/2040953/13042014-atomic-habits) podcast episode, and [this blog post](https://thewallflowerdigest.co.uk/life/my-problem-with-atomic-habits-by-james-clear/).

+### Things Change

+Life happens.
+You might choose to go on vacation or go on summer break for school.
+Then what happens to your habits?
+It's hard to consistently do homework when there is no homework to do!
+Does that mean you then need to rebuild your habits every year?
+Having self-discipline and the energy/ability to adjust to new situations is just as important, if not more so, than being able to build up and maintain habits.
+The book conveniently fails to mention any of these situations.

+### Consistency Doesn't Always Work

+Not all habits can be packaged up into incremental, consistent steps.
+The amount of homework one has can vary a lot from day to day, and since it's (mostly) required, it's hard to incrementally build up the work you need to do.
+Some habits may only be done on weekdays, or only need to be done weekly.
+These non-daily habits don't work nearly as well with the Atomic Habits model.
+Again, though ideas like making the habit attractive and satisfying are still good, the book makes an effort to avoid mentioning these types of habits completely.

+### Discipline Matters

+One of the ideas in the book - that "discipline" really just means knowing how to avoid temptation - is just plain wrong.
+Just think of any military bootcamp and this becomes immediately clear.
+Self-discipline is a vital skill, and it does involve knowing how to resist temptations.
+Some of the ideas in the book can help with that, but willpower is still the key, and we know that willpower is like a muscle - it can be trained.
+Even in the specific, daily habits that the book mentions, willpower is still needed to setup systems in the first place (although admittedly less so).
+Make temptations work for you when possible, but keep your willpower strong, for when new temptations inevitably show up.

+### Privilege & Lack of Evidence

+Although the book has a good number of useful ideas, much of the advice is only anecdotally supported at best, and some of it is completely opinion-based.
+Also, the person who wrote it is a white, male blogger who was already super organized in college, so the advice may only work for some people.
+Personally, I'm not too concerned about this, since I think the book can give exposure to new ideas that you can try on your own (to see if they work for you), but it's important to note.
+This is not a scientific, fact-based book, even if it may appear that way at first.